 Exterior semi-gloss white paint (or use whichever paint color you like)

-The build plan for this gorgeous, comfy Adirondack Chair is for sale and NOW includes:
+The build plan for this gorgeous, comfortable Adirondack Chair is for sale and includes:

-Printable templates of ALL chair pieces to trace onto wood!
+Printable templates of ALL chair pieces to trace onto the wood!
 These templates make it so quick and easy to cut out the chair pieces!

 The build plan also includes a 3D diagram of chair, step by step assembly instructions, the tool and supply list and also the paint color we used!